fluent/fluent-bit-docs/pipeline/inputs/tail.md

 The **tail** input plugin allows to monitor one or several text files.
 It has a similar behavior like `tail -f` shell command.

-The plugin reads every matched file in the `Path` pattern and for every new line found \(separated by a ```\\n```\), it generates a new record.
+The plugin reads every matched file in the `Path` pattern and for every new line found \(separated by a ```\n\n```\), it generates a new record.
 Optionally a database file can be used so the plugin can have a history of tracked files and a state of offsets, this is very useful to resume a state if the service is restarted.

 ## Configuration Parameters <a id="config"></a>